-Also in December 2017, the Company paid a dividend of €241m to its parent, MetLife Global Holding Company II GmbH (MGHC II).
-The directors are satisfied that there was sufficient solvency cover to support the payment of the dividend.
+In December 2018, the Company paid a dividend of €225m to its parent, MetLife Global Holding Company II GmbH (MGHC II).
+The directors were satisfied that there was sufficient solvency cover to support the payment of the dividend.
+Refer to section A.5.1 for details of intra-group dividends received by the Company.

-On 29 December 2017, the Company agreed to sell its 40% share in the joint venture UBB-MetLife Zhivotozastrahovatelno Drujestvo A.D.
-(Bulgaria joint venture).
-The sale closed on 15 March 2018.
+The Company sold its 40% share in the joint venture UBB - MetLife Zhivotozastrahovatelno Drujestvo A.D.
+(Bulgaria).
+The agreement to sell was signed on 29 December 2017 and the sale closed on 15 March 2018.